p-lambda/wilds/README.md

 | PseudoLabel                                      | `self_training_lambda`, `self_training_threshold`, `pseudolabel_T2`                        | Designed to use unlabeled data    | ([2](https://arxiv.org/abs/2112.05090))                                        |
 | [NoisyStudent](https://arxiv.org/abs/1911.04252) | `soft_pseudolabels`, `noisystudent_dropout_rate`                                           | Designed to use unlabeled data    | ([2](https://arxiv.org/abs/2112.05090))                                        |

-The scripts are set up to facilitate general-purpose algorithm development: new algorithms can be added to `examples/algorithms` and then run on all of the WILDS datasets using the default models.
+The repository is set up to facilitate general-purpose algorithm development: new algorithms can be added to `examples/algorithms` and then run on all of the WILDS datasets using the default models.

 ### Evaluating trained models
 We also provide an evaluation script that aggregates prediction CSV files for different replicates and reports on their combined evaluation.
 To use this, run: